 Make 25%-50% water changes weekly to maintain water quality parameters at a constant level.
 You can also use a siphon vacuum gravel cleaner to remove the debris and fecal matter immediately from the tank.

 Black diamond stingrays prefer dim light conditions because they are bottom dwellers.
 When they acclimate to the aquarium conditions they can live under bright light conditions too.

 How to introduce Black diamond stingray to a tank

 Do not add your new Black diamond stingray directly to your main tank.
 You should quarantine them for 30 days in a separate tank.
 Just after 30 days, you can add black diamond stingrays into your main tank.

 They feel unsafe when they add most types of fish.
 Black diamonds are comfortable when they are the top predator organism in the tank.
 They are not an aggressive fish variety.
 Stingrays love to live in a quiet environment.
 The large fish are suitable tank mates for them.
 Because black diamond stingrays cannot eat them.
 Moreover, you can add bottom dwellers with them.
 But carefully watch their behaviors.
 Because stingrays may show some aggressiveness if other species compete with their territory.

 - Severums (especially red-faced gold Severums or green Severums)

 - Tinfoil Barbs

-How to identify male and female black diamond stingray?
+How do identify male and female black diamond stingrays?